Skip to Main Content

 When treatment is initiated when a child is still young, the orthodontist can better guide the growth of the jaw and the development of the emerging permanent teeth.

-The following issues can be treated with orthodontics:
+The following issues can be treated with orthodontic services:

 Will my child still need full braces if he/she has Phase I Treatment?

-Phase I Treatment is done in anticipation for Phase II treatment, not instead of it, so your child will more than likely need full braces later on.
+Phase I Treatment is done in anticipation for Phase II treatment, not instead of it, so your child will more than likely need full braces for kids later on.

 Phase I treatment, in other words, is designed to help make Phase II treatment more efficient and more effective.